-If $C$ is nested with both $D$ and $E$, then by the above it will be nested with three of the four corners.
-In fact it will be nested with all four corners.
-Thus if say $C \subset D^*$ and $C\subset E^*$, then the above shows $C$ is nested with the three corners $D\cap E^*$, $D^*\cap E$ or $D\cap E$.
-But $C \subset D^*\cap E^*$ and so it is nested with the fourth corner also. \end{proof}
+If $E$ is nested with both $C$ and $D$, then by (i) it will be nested with the cut components of three of the four corners.
+In fact it will be nested with the cut components of all four corners, because if say $E \subset D^*$ and $E\subset C^*$, then the above shows that $E$ is nested with the cut components of $C\cap D$, $C\cap D^*$, $C^*\cap D$.
+But $E \subset C^*\cap D^*$ and so it is nested with the cut components of the fourth corner, too. \end{proof}